The Song of Heinrich | De Heinrico

-A further mysterious element comes in line 14, where Otto greets Henry saying “Welcome Heinrich, both of you with the same name”.
-There is little scholarly consensus as to whom the second Henry with the same name could be, with some scholars even suggesting this accepted translation is completely wrong.
-Both Otto and Henry are portrayed as humble Christians who do not covet power.
+A further mysterious element comes in line 14, where Otto greets Heinrich saying “Welcome Heinrich, both of you with the same name”.
+There is little scholarly consensus as to whom the second Heinrich with the same name could be, with some scholars even suggesting this accepted translation is completely wrong.
+Both Otto and Heinrich are portrayed as humble Christians who do not covet power.

 The poem consists of eight stanzas, each with either three or four lines.
 The first half of each line is in Latin and the seconds half is in Old High German.